 My initial attempts generated an error message and the process aborted.
 After reporting the problem, their programmers ironed out the problems, well, most of the important ones, and I was able to create several “books” in digital format.
 The process is fairly straight forward and I have produced several volumes of test output and you will find a link to a sample at the end of this article:

-- Point your browser to feedfabrik.com and choose the book option, BookFabrik.
+- Point your browser to feedfabrik.com (no longer operational) and choose the book option, BookFabrik.
 They also offer a poster service which did not interest me and I have not tried it.

 - Choose the correct platform, Blogger, WordPress, TypePad, Tumbler